Quercus castanea

 Quercus castanea is a species of oak tree.
-It is widespread across much of Mexico, from Sonora to Chiapas, and in Guatemala, El Salvador, and Honduras.
+It is widespread across much of Mexico, from Sonora to Chiapas, and in Central America.

 Description

 It is a deciduous tree up to 15 m tall with a trunk as much as 80 cm in diameter.
 The leaves are thick and leathery, up to 11.6 cm long, and elliptical with numerous pointed teeth along the edges.
 It flowers from March to June, and its acorns mature between October and December.

-The species is known to hybridize with other sympatric red oak species across its range.
+The species hybridizes with other sympatric red oak species across its range.